TiagoGonM/CapyCouch/README.md

 # Films App

-A project powered by AI made with Next.js which helps when picking a film to watch with friends/family.
+A project powered by Gemini AI made with Express.js and React which helps when picking a film to watch with friends/family.

 ## Start